George-Berkeley/eubrightblue/README.md

     </div>
     <div class="about-text-side">
       <div class="section-label reveal">About us</div>
-      <h2 class="section-heading reveal d1">We champion <em>liberal,<br>centre-right</em><br>ideas in Europe</h2>
+      <h2 class="section-heading reveal d1">We champion <em>liberal<br>conservative</em><br>ideas in Europe</h2>
-      <p class="about-lead reveal d2">Independent research.
-Principled politics.
-A Europe that works for everyone.</p>
-      <p class="about-body reveal d3">Bright Blue Europe was established as an affiliate of Bright Blue UK — Britain's leading centre-right think tank — bringing the same commitment to evidence-based, principled policy to the broader European stage.</p>
+      <p class="about-body reveal d3">Bright Blue Europe was established in 2026 by Lukas Wick and Bartek Staniszewski as an affiliate of Bright Blue UK — Britain's leading centre-right think tank — bringing the same commitment to non-partisan, liberal conservative policy to the European stage.</p>
-      <p class="about-body reveal d3">Our researchers, fellows and associates span the continent, united by a belief in open societies, competitive markets, strong institutions and the protection of individual rights.</p>
+      <p class="about-body reveal d3">We have affiliates in Brussels, Berlin, Warsaw and Madrid working on challenges common to European governments across social, economic and security policy.</p>
       <a href="#staff" class="about-cta-link reveal d4">Meet our team</a>
     </div>
   </div>